 Pros:

-- Wi-Fi control, adjustable humidity settings, and Turbo Mode add convenience and flexibility.
+- Wi-Fi control, adjustable humidity settings, and Turbo Mode add convenience.

-- Quiet operation, wheels, handles, and auto shut-off make it easy to use.
+- Wheels, handles, and auto shut-off make daily operation easier.

 Cons:

-- The continuous drainage hose is not included.
+- The continuous drainage hose may need to be purchased separately.

-- At 41.2 pounds, it may still be somewhat heavy to move despite the wheels.
+- At 41.2 pounds, it can still feel heavy when moving between floors.

 UBBO 95oz Dehumidifier for Home 1000 Sq.Ft